/user/index/surname("Johnson",<userID:int>)

 return results

-where data elements are encoded as the lone member of a tuple.
-For
+When used as a value, data elements are encoded as the lone member of a tuple.
+This approach preserves type information for flexible decoding.

 /people/age("jon","smith")=42